ToF-/ForthBowlingScore/README.md

 ```forth
 : STRIKE!
 BONUS @ 1+ 4 OR BONUS ! ;
 ```
-Consuming the bonus consists in getting the bonus value (bits 0 to 1) on the stack and then shifting the bonus value to make the next bonus the current bonus.
+Consuming the bonus consists in isolating the bonus value (bits 0 and 1) with a bitwise `AND`, leaving that value on the stack and then right-shifting the bonus value by 2 position on the right to make the next bonus (bit 2) the current bonus.
 ```forth
 : BONUS> ( -- factor )
     BONUS @ DUP 3 AND
     SWAP 2 RSHIFT BONUS ! ;
 ```
 ### Collecting Bonus
-Given a roll value, multiply it by the bonus factor, and add that to the current score.
+This is done by multiply the roll value by the bonus factor, and adding that to the score.
 ```forth
 : COLLECT-BONUS ( #pins -- )
     BONUS> * SCORE +! ;